legop3/notes/current/anatomies/nervous system.md

               - flows to fourth ventricle
               - either gors down the central canal of the spinal cord or to the subarachnoid space
       - pia mater - directly adherent to the brain or spinal cord
+        - deepest layer of the meninges
+        - touches the brain and spinal cord
   - ventricle
     - spaces within the brain and spinal cord
     - produces CSF